shevchenkobn/battleship-html/README.md

 ### Technical Debt Control

 - All known issues, implementation and tests flaws are documented either as comments in the code or as notes and TODOs in this file;
-- FIXMEs in code comments stand for issues, which have a known solution, that weren't used due to different reasons explained in the comment.
+- **FIXME**s in code comments stand for issues, which **have a known solution**, that weren't used due to different reasons explained in the comment.
 It has a higher priority than TODOs;
-- TODOs in this [README.md](./README.md#todo) file stand for issues, which might have or have not a solution right now and could be revisited in the future;
+- **TODO**s in this [README.md](./README.md#todo) file stand for issues, which **might have or have not a solution** right now and could be revisited in the future;
 - It's possible to remove all unneeded logs (e.g. `console.log`);
 - Most of the comments must be removed.
 Making sure that during debugging you mark all comments with `dbg`, so that it is easier and safe to remove, even if it wasn't removed initially.
 Other comments might contain alternative implementations;
-- Versioning in the project isn't implemented since there wasn't a direct necessity and it is not difficult to do so.
+- Versioning in the project isn't implemented since there wasn't a direct necessity and it is not difficult to implement.
+In addition, if needed, the build process can be extended by additional command line arguments to allow automatic and safe version increment (major, minor or patch version components).
+Later, a post-commit Git hook can be added to Husky to automatically add a Git tag with the application version.

 ### Notes

 #### Packages at [package.json](./package.json)
 - Some packages are not used.
 They were copied from my earlier projects to showcase the libraries I would be using.
 All the libraries were meticulously selected;
 - Not all building process packages are up-to-date because it might break WebPack build;
-- I tried fixing NPM vulnerabilities, but fixing them only reveals more vulnerabilities;
+- I tried fixing NPM vulnerabilities, but fixing them only reveals more vulnerabilities.

 ### Unused React Features
 - Normally, web projects need to inject server URLs and other values during a build.
 I didn't add config, because it is not needed.
 The type-safe config can be created from environment variables with the current prefix `REACT_APP_` (see for regex at [/config/env.js#L61](./config/env.js#L61));
 - This project didn't need a custom React context, but React Contexts can be used to share state between components or other global features such as authentication;

 ## TODO
-- Fix "centre" ship list column rendering in @media sm - md.
+- Fix "center" ship list column rendering in @media sm - md during game creation.
 - Fix vertical alignment of the "vs" label and "Play" button for different lengths of player names (the names must flex-grow, but they don't :'( ).
 - Fix "Unknown child route" on the change to the configuration page.